 - Module 2: the chairperson’s responsibilities and the overview report.

 Female Genital Mutilation

-The Home Office offers free online training for front line professionals in identifying and helping girls at risk of FGM; to access this training visit their website www.fgmelearning.co.uk/ or www.safeguardingchildrenea.co.uk
+The Home Office offers free online training for front line professionals in identifying and helping girls at risk of FGM; to access this training visit their website at www.fgmelearning.co.uk/ or at www.safeguardingchildrenea.co.uk

 This course is useful for anyone who is interested in gaining an overview of FGM, particularly front line staff in healthcare, police, border force and children’s social care.
-The NSPCC has developed a factsheet to support this online learning which can be found on their website www.nspcc.org.uk/female-genital-mutilation-fgm/.
+The NSPCC has developed a fact-sheet to support this online learning which can be found on their website at www.nspcc.org.uk/female-genital-mutilation-fgm/.

 - Understanding drugs and addiction

 - Improving the Health of Women, Children and Adolescents: from Evidence to Action.